4 UX Designers, 7 Engineers

 - The history of the appliance health to view trends

 I researched charting and data visualization libraries such as D3 and HighCharts for inspiration.
+We learned that it is necessary for the backup admin to view data at a given point of time where they can see what several metrics look like.
 I iterated and validated the wireframes with the stakeholders and I worked alongside my UX peers to bring the lo-fi wireframes into hi-fi mockups.

-I created the interactive prototype using Axure and I used Adobe XD as the foundation to build the screens. < add screenshots>
+I created the interactive prototype using Axure and I used Adobe XD as the foundation to build the screens.
+The 3 dropdowns that the backup admin can filter by are: Timeframe, Metrics, Compare with.
+I created 3 different variations of the metric dropdown to better understand the use case for this dropdown.
+They were:

 Highlights from the sessions were:

-- The order of the metrics worked well as long as they have the options to hide metrics
+- The order of the metrics were not critical as long as they have the option to hide and show metrics

 - Putting alerts upfront is important so that the backup admin is aware